 FOK’s Mission is to:

-- Advocate the rehabilitation of the Kaw and its environs – water quality and wildlife habitat
+- Advocate for the rehabilitation of the Kansas (Kaw) River and its environs – water quality and wildlife habitat

 - Promote compatible public recreational use of the river

 - Encourage the development of adequate public access